12 Things to Consider When Designing a Website

 5. Functionality

 When designing a website, it is important to think about function.
-There are many things that need to be considered when designing a website in terms of functionality.
+Many things need to be considered when designing a website in terms of functionality.
 For starters, the site should be easy for users to use and navigate through, as well as maintained and updated by the owner.

 It should also be designed with search engine optimization in mind so that it can rank high on Google’s results page.
 Finally, the site should look good on mobile devices where most people access websites these days.